opsone-ch/documentation/www/services/ftp/index.md

-# FTP wrapper
+# FTP

 ## Overview

-Install and configures your ProFTPDserver and manage the virtual users.
+This service will install and configure ProFTPD and manage virtual users.

-** Warning: ** Please remember: only use if not possible with SFTP!
+** Warning: ** Use FTP only if really required (for example webcam access).
+Most use cases are just fine with SSH/SCP.

 ---